 Cure for Ebola

 There is no remedy that can kill the Ebola virus.
 Once symptoms begin, healthcare providers can only offer supportive care while the body fights the infection.
-Still, between 50 and 90 percent of people with Ebola die as a result.
-Scientists are working on a new vaccine, and while this vaccine would not be an Ebola cure, it could prevent hemorrhagic fever from developing.
+Still, between 50 and 90 percent of people die as a result.
+Scientists are working on a new vaccine, and although this would not be an Ebola cure, it could prevent hemorrhagic fever from developing.

 There is only one Ebola cure: time.
-There is currently neither an Ebola vaccine to prevent an infection, nor any proven treatment options that can kill the virus.
+There is currently neither a vaccine to prevent an infection, nor any proven treatment options that can kill the virus.

 When a person is infected with the Ebola virus, he or she will not feel sick for several days to a few weeks.
 Healthcare providers can only offer supportive care once symptoms begin.
-Supportive care involves treating symptoms and complications of Ebola.
+This involves treating symptoms and complications of Ebola.
 This can include:

 - Good nursing care